Today we learn more about the Proverbs 31 woman who lives inside every woman.

 She provided resources and food to her servants.
 She gave to the poor.
 Her household was clothed in scarlet.
 She made fine linen (KJV) or linen (NASB) sashes to sell.

 Verse 22 says that her clothing was silk (KJV) or fine linen (NASB).
 In both comparisons what she wore was one step above what she sold, and her clothing was purple.

 The historian Theopompus wrote “Purple for dyes fetched its weight in silver.”
 It took about 12,000 sea snails to make 1.4 grams of purple dye.
 No wonder purple was the color of royalty.

 She also took the time to do something for herself in verse 22; she made coverings or tapestry for herself.

-I am not interested in wearing fine linen and purple robes, but I learn from these verses that being a godly woman includes both caring for others and taking care of my spirit, mind, emotions, and body.
+I am not interested in wearing fine linen and purple robes, but I have a good idea that being a godly woman includes caring for others and taking care of my spirit, mind, emotions and body.

-“Things” is also translated “interests.”
-The word “also” presupposes you are looking out for your own interests.
-The phrasing indicates a Both/And mentality, not an Either/Or way of living.
+"Things" is also translated "interests."
+The phrasing indicates a Both / mentality, not an Either / Or way of living.

 What is the first verse you will begin to experience, intentionally?
 How?
 Let us know.

 Let's go live Proverbs 31.